 Fair Trade USA

-The most common fair trade certification in the U.S. began as part of a global federation, Fair Trade International.
+The most common fair trade certification in the U.S. began as part of a global federation, Fairtrade International.
 They split over Fair Trade USA’s decision to work with larger farms and businesses.
-Though that changed the strict co-op nature of Fair Trade International’s standards, it allowed Fair Trade USA to certify a lot more farms and enterprises.
+Though that changed the strict co-op nature of Fairtrade International’s standards, it allowed Fair Trade USA to certify a lot more farms and enterprises.

 Fair Trade Federation